 Vanagt & Kollberg (2025) European Journal of Political Research

-The Economic Divide That Isn’t: A Comparative Study on Economic Hardship and Affective Polarisation
+The Economic Divide That Isn’t: A Comparative Study on Economic Hardship and Affective Polarization

 Vanagt & Russo (2024) Research & Politics